21 Human Foods That Are Toxic to Dogs

 Symptoms of xylitol poisoning in dogs include vomiting, decreased activity, weakness, staggering, collapse and seizures.
 If you suspect your dog has ingested any candy or gum that contains xylitol contact your veterinarian immediately.

-The stems, leaves and seeds of cherries contain cyanide, and the pits can cause intestinal obstruction in dogs.
+Another human food that is toxic to dogs is cherries.
+The stems, leaves, and seeds of cherries contain cyanide, and the pits can cause intestinal obstruction in dogs.
 Symptoms of cherry toxicity in dogs include dilated pupils, bright red gums, difficulty breathing, panting, shock and death.

 Chocolate contains theobromine and caffeine, both of which are toxic to dogs.
 Cocoa powder, baker’s chocolate and dark chocolate contain the highest levels of theobromine and caffeine, and the clinical signs of poisoning depend on the amount and type of chocolate ingested.